tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 2. Instructor Do: Listen to the FinTech (5 min)

-This activity should encourage students to engage in an open, instructor-led discussion about the applications they envision for sentiment analysis in FinTech.
+This part of the class is meant to encourage students to engage in an open, instructor-led discussion about the applications they envision for sentiment analysis in FinTech.

-The introduction to sentiment analysis will offer some context to students about this area of NLP.
+This introduction to sentiment analysis will offer some context to students about this area of NLP.
+This goal of this section is to challenge students to think outside of the box and encourage them to dream about future applications of sentiment analysis in FinTech.

 Go to the slideshow, navigate to the "Listen to the FinTech" section, and facilitate an open discussion, asking the following questions:

 * Can a stock feel sadness if it opens with losses today?